facebookexperimental/Recoil/docs/docs/recoil-relay/api/graphQLSubscriptionEffect.md

 sidebar_label: graphQLSubscriptionEffect()
 ---

-The underlying [atom effect](/docs/guides/atom-effects) for syncing a Recoil [atom](/docs/api-reference/core/atom) with a GraphQL subscription.
+The underlying [atom effect](/docs/guides/atom-effects) for syncing a Recoil [atom](/docs/api-reference/core/atom) with a **GraphQL subscription**.
 It initializes an atom based on the results of a GraphQL subscription and subscribes to updates from the server.

 ---